Anisotropic universe with anisotropic sources: SN Ia constraints on cosmic shear and anisotropy

 The theoretical distance modulus is defined as

 where $pc$ in the denominator stands for `parsec', and $d_L$ is the luminosity distance defined in Eq.~[\ref{eq:th-lum-dist}].
-By using the parametrization $H = 100\,h\,Km.sec^{-1}/Mpc = k\,h$, where $k$ contains all the dimensionfull constants and $h$ being the dimensionless Hubble parameter, Eq.~[\ref{eq:meas-dist-mod}] can be further simplified to give
+By using the parametrization $H = 100\,h\,Km.sec^{-1}/Mpc = k\,h$, where $k$ is dimensionfull and $h$ being the dimensionless Hubble parameter, Eq.~[\ref{eq:meas-dist-mod}] can be further simplified to give

 where $\mu_0 =42.384$, and $\tilde{d}_L$, containing dimensionless quantities, is given by